adamllryan/notes/CSE5524 - Computer Vision/Quiz Info.md

 Aggregate mixe multiple pixels, smoothing normal assumes motion having perpendicular edges.
 Normal flow is more susceptible to noise.

-# Course to find Motion
+# Coarse to fine Motion

 Big image on pyramid (highest-quality) is good at finding small motion, while small image is better for larger motion.